-Canadian Agency Recommends Ruzurgi Be Reimbursed with Conditions
+Canadian Agency Suggests Ruzurgi Be Reimbursed With Conditions

 The Canadian Agency for Drugs and Technologies in Health (CADTH) has recommended that Ruzurgi (amifampridine) be reimbursed for the treatment of Lambert-Eaton myasthenic syndrome (LEMS) in individuals 6 and older, but only if certain conditions are met.